 Mar 7 2013 | 12:26am ET

 Portman Square Capital Management, founded by former Citigroup proprietary trading chief Sutesh Sharma, has parted ways with its CEO and a portfolio manager, reducing its scale to fit its reduced size.
-Andrew Mack, a former colleague of Sharma's at Morgan Stanley, left his post as CEO and chief risk officer this week, after just five months on the job.
+Andrew Mack, a former colleague of Sharma's at Morgan Stanley, left his post as CEO and chief risk officer this week, Reuters reports, after just five months on the job.
 Sharma determined he could not afford to keep Mack given Portman Square's smaller size.

 Aug 25 2014 | 11:21am ET

 As many of you know, FINalternatives was recently acquired by the owners of Futures magazine, a firm called The Alpha Pages LLC.
 Today marks the soft-launch of a new sister site for both publications.
 As its name suggests, The Alpha Pages will cover all types of alternative investments, going far beyond the more well-known ones such as hedge funds and private equity.
 Read more…

 Commodities/Futures magazine launched at the precipice of a revolution in the futures industry—really a revolution in the idea of risk management—that would move it from a small niche industry to ...